DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claims 3 and 8 are rejected under 35 U.S.C.
-103 as being unpatentable over Gale as applied to Claim 1 above in view of Fernie in US Patent 5348336.
-Gale teaches that a first end of the first arm of the third cross bar is coupled to an exterior side of the first cross bar and a first end of the second arm is coupled to an interior side of the second cross bar, but is silent on the use of meshing gears.
+103 as being unpatentable over Gale, as modified, as applied to Claim 1 above in view of Fernie in US Patent 5348336.
+Gale, as modified, teaches that a first end of the first arm of the third cross bar is coupled to the exterior side of the first cross bar and a first end of the second arm is coupled to the interior side of the second cross bar, but is silent on the use of meshing gears.
 Fernie teaches a collapsible walking device with a gear mechanism (142/142) pivotably coupling a first arm (12a) and a second arm (12b) of a third cross bar, wherein a second end the first arm comprises a first gear (142) and a second end of the second arm comprises a second gear (142), and wherein the first gear and the second gear mesh together.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the device of Gale by using a meshing gear system as taught by Fernie in order to provide a more securely folding device
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the device of Gale, as modified, by using a meshing gear system as taught by Fernie in order to provide a more securely folding device

 Claims 10-12 are rejected under 35 U.S.C.
 103 as being unpatentable over Gale as applied to Claim 1 above in view of Light in US Patent 5605169.
 Gale is silent on the use of a rubber foot.
 Light teaches a collapsible walking device wherein a first support leg (16) and a second support leg (18) include a first rubber foot (23) and a second rubber foot (23), respectively, and a first handle leg (60) and a second handle leg (62) include a third rubber foot (110) and a fourth rubber foot (110), respectively and wherein the first handle leg and the second handle leg each include a wheel (118).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the device of Gale by using rubber foot and wheels as taught by Light in order to provide a more stable walking device.